Judicial Mediation - Family Law

 Ultimately, it is important to remember that Judicial Mediation is not a mandatory process and will only be initiated voluntarily by one or both parties.

-If you think judicial mediation is an avenue that may assist you to resolve your family law dispute, call us on (07) 3209 7000 to book a consultation with one of our family lawyers to discuss your options.
+If you think judicial mediation is an avenue that may assist you to resolve your family law dispute, contact us to book a consultation with one of our family lawyers to discuss your options.